-5.16.2 Identification and Establishment of Suitable Access Routes/Roads surrounding environment.
+5.16.2 Identification and Establishment of Suitable Access Routes/Roads

+Existing access routes to the construction/works areas must be used as far as possible.
+The building of access roads must be restricted to prevent unnecessary disturbance of the surrounding environment.
 Access tracks must be maintained in a good condition at all times during construction to minimize erosion and dust generation.